AAP targets PM, says CBI will get pencils, geometry boxes at Sisodia's house; BJP hits back | Politics

 - India

-The Narendra Modi government is ''scared'' of Chief Minister Arvind Kejriwal's ''growing popularity and his governance model'', the AAP claimed Friday while the BJP hit back with corruption allegations amid a CBI raid at Manish Sisodia's residence over the Delhi Excise Policy.
+The Narendra Modi government is ''scared'' of Chief Minister Arvind Kejriwal's ''growing popularity'', the AAP claimed Friday after a CBI raid at Manish Sisodia's residence while the BJP hit back with corruption allegations.

+''When raids were conducted at Arvind Kejriwal's residence earlier, they found four mufflers.
+During raids at Sisodia's residence, they will get four pencils, notebooks and a geometry box,'' he said.

-The BJP was planning to jail the Delhi deputy chief minister, he alleged, adding over 100 fake cases had been registered against AAP leaders but they came clean in courts every time.
+The BJP was planning to jail the Delhi deputy chief minister, Chadha alleged, adding over 100 fake cases had been registered against AAP leaders but they came clean in courts every time.

 ''The issue is of liquor licenses and the corruption in it.
 The minister concerned is Manish Sisodia.
 He reversed the excise policy the day the probe was handed over to the CBI.
 Why was this step taken?
 Because, there was corruption in the issuance of liquor licenses,'' Thakur alleged.